hertzmann/hertzmann.github.io/_posts/2023-03-06-open-ended-exploration.md

 **Computer Art.**
 People often think of computer art as somehow mechanical or automatic.
 But the earliest generative art pioneers talk about how they use it as a tool for discovery and surprise.
 Here are two pioneering computer artists, who began making generative art with random numbers in the 1960s. [**Charles Csuri**:](https://www.artnews.com/art-news/news/charles-csuri-dead-1234621107/) "When I allow myself to play and search in the space of uncertainty, the more creativity becomes a process of discovery.
 The more childlike and curious I become about this world and space full of objects, the better the outcome." [**Vera Molnar**:](https://news.artnet.com/art-world/vera-molnar-venice-biennale-2098046) talks about using randomness and "the thing that is not planned" to find surprising solutions, that she uses her generative art code to find surprises.
 (I had a better quote from her but cannot find it at the moment.)

+# Filmmaking

+**Ed Catmull** [quoted a movie studio executive](https://www.youtube.com/watch?v=k2h2lvhzMDc) saying that "our problem is not finding good people, it's finding good ideas."
+And Ed questioned this, asking around whether it is more important to have good ideas or good people?
+He found that audiences were split in their answer to this question.

+He concludes that the answer is very clear: ["If you have a good idea and give it to mediocre people, they'll screw it up.
+If you give a mediocre idea to a good group, they'll fix it.
+Or they'll throw it away and come up with something else."](https://youtu.be/k2h2lvhzMDc?t=1316&si=VtyWZfdeKJMh3_1g)

 # Two examples from rock music